lightbend/fdp-sample-applications/kstream/README.md

 1. `kstream/source/core/example-dsl/src/main/resources/application-dsl.conf`
 2. `kstream/source/core/example-proc/src/main/resources/application-proc.conf`

-3 entries need change here:
+Three entries need to be changed here:

 1. `kafka.localserver` needs to be set to `true`
 2. `kafka.loader.directorytowatch` needs to be set to the folder where the data files have been downloaded